bixiaocong/chatgpt-robot/README.md

 ## Deploying to Production

-To deploy your application, you can use a platform like Vercel or Netlify.
+To deploy your application, you can use a platform like Vercel or Netlify.You alsp can use Docker.
 Both platforms offer seamless integration with Next.js and support environment variables, which are required to store your OpenAI API key securely.
-Follow the documentation provided by your chosen platform to deploy the application.

 If you have any questions or need further assistance, don't hesitate to create a GitHub issue!